The Animal Audiology Graduate Certificate Addresses Animal Hearing Loss Assessment & Management

 This Certificate is Aligned with FETCHLAB UNC

 The Facility for Education and Testing of Canine Hearing & Laboratory for Animal Bioacoustics (FETCHLAB™) is a community of clinicians, researchers, and students focused on evaluation of animal hearing to develop a greater understanding of animal communication capabilities.
-FETCHLAB UNC is based in the Audiology and Speech-Language Sciences program at UNC and operates in partnership with the University of Cincinnati and the University of Akron.
+FETCHLAB UNC is based in the Communication Sciences and Disorders program at UNC and operates in partnership with the University of Cincinnati and the University of Akron.

 Time to Completion: